shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 **5\.** Place the IR-LED strip of tape at the top mount of the aluminum heatsink.

-**6\.** Make sure to press firmly on the IR-LED stripes to prevent it from peeling it off.
+**6\.** Make sure to press firmly on the IR-LED strips to prevent it from peeling it off.

 **7\.** Heat your soldering iron station to 350-400 degrees Celsius.